blakeanneberg/hugo_blakeanneberg.com/content/posts/Chapters_and_loops.md

 date: 2024-11-11T19:11:46-07:00
 ---

-So at first I was thinking of writing about CCNA and how I run loops around a park.
+At first I was thinking of writing about the CCNA textbooks which I am slowly getting though and how I run loops (slowly) around a park.

-Yet, it also turns out I was writing about chapters in life and how I am learning programming languages like python and Go which will have loops.

-So while I work though the chapters in the CCNA textbooks, I cant help to think how long its taken for me to get to this  point.
+For the CCNA textbooks, I cant help to think how long its taken for me to get to this point.

-I am learning programming languages for like the 13th year going too.
+I have been on Github for 13 years, which I made sure by doing math in the command line: `expr 2024 - 2011`

-So its just taking me a long time, and feels like I am in a loop of learning, which is okay.
+So its just taking me a long time, and feels like I am in a loop of learning and runnnig.
+This is kinda ironic as Python and Go have loops.